 The Saints Neumann Goretti Leadership Grant recognizes four 9th grade applicants who demonstrate exceptional leadership and service to their community.
 Recipients will receive a $2500 tuition grant, renewable each year so long as they maintain their GPA, conduct, school service, and attendance.
 Applicants should be prepared to show a record of service to their school or community and concrete examples of their leadership.
 To apply for this grant:

-The application deadline is December 1, 2019.Recipients will be notified by email no later than December 20, 2019.
+The application deadline is January 3, 2020.Recipients will be notified by email no later than January 10, 2020.

 The Children’s Educational Opportunity Fund offers scholarships to children who are enrolled in public/charter schools and wish to attend a private school (such as SS.
 Neumann Goretti).
 Please visit the CEO America website to learn more and apply.